-Griffith Halls of Residence is committed to maintaining an environmentally friendly presence on campus and setting and achieving new sustainability goals.
+Griffith Halls of Residence is committed to maintaining an environmentally friendly presence on campus,.

-The Accommodation staff have implemented a number of policies and initiatives in the Halls that we hope will leave as little footprint as possible.
+The Accommodation staff have implemented a number of policies and initiatives in the Halls to limit our impact on the world around us.

 - Our Residence takes recycling very seriously, especially when it comes to non-traditional recyclables like batteries and light bulbs.
-Battery acid is corrosive and can burn on contact with human skin.
-Improperly dumping of batteries can lead to contamination in water and soil.
+We encourage residents to rerun spent batteries and bulbs to staff.

 - Block 1 residents may notice a large herb garden growing next to their block.
 This garden contains ample amounts of rosemary and thyme.